 Lunch: Students may either bring his or her lunch every day or students may purchase a hot, catered lunch on the days selected.
-Instructions for ordering the lunches can be found at Lunch Service.
+Instructions for ordering the lunches can be found here: Lunch Service.

 BCS partners with Barksdale Catering, LLC, to provide students nutritious lunch options on campus.
-Lunches are delivered to the school daily, with two different sizes available: small (\$4.50) and large (\$7.00).
-Bottled water, sports drinks, and milk are available for \$1.00.
+Lunches are delivered to the school daily, with two different sizes available: small (\$5.00) and large (\$7.25).
+Salads can be purchased for \$7.50.
+Bottled water and sports drinks are available for \$1.00.
 Students are encouraged to purchase lunch through Barksdale Catering.